sd17spring/sd17spring.github.io/_days/day-9.md

 ## Today

-* Securing secrets when working on code that goes to github.com
+* Securing secrets when working on code that goes on GitHub
 * Walkthrough of pickling a dataset
 * Work on [pickling]({% link _toolboxes/pickling.md %}) toolbox